Ivannnnnnnnnnnn/PureHook/README.md

 RemoveHook(targetFunction): Removes the hook completely.

 ## **License**
-PureHook is licensed under the MIT License.
-See LICENSE for more details.
+PureHook is licensed under the MIT License. see the [LICENSE](LICENSE) file for details.

 ## **Contributions**
 We welcome contributions!
 If you find a bug or want to improve the library, feel free to fork this project and submit a pull request.